grafana/loki/docs/sources/clients/k6/query-scenario.md

   let selector = randomChoice(seriesSelectorSuppliers)();
   // Execute query.
   let res = client.seriesQuery(selector, range);
-  // Assert the response from loki. checkResponse(res, "successful series query", range);
+  // Assert the response from Loki. checkResponse(res, "successful series query", range);
 }
 ```

 ## Labels pool

+With the xk6-loki extension,
-If you use xk6-loki extension to generate logs in Loki, you can use variable `conf.labels` that contains label names and values that are reproducible
+you can use variable `conf.labels`.
+It contains label names and values that are
+generated in a reproducible manner.
-generated[(See)](https://github.com/grafana/xk6-loki#labels).
-Pay attention that you have to use the same labels cardinality config for `write` and `read`
+Use the same labels cardinality configuration for both `write` and `read`
-scenarios.
+testing.

-Also, you can define your own pool of label names and values and randomly select labels from this pool instead of generated pool.
+You can define your own pool of label names and values,
+and then randomly select labels from your pool instead of a generated pool.